-The following table provides information regarding our executive officers as of April 21, 2014.
+The following table sets forth certain information regarding our executive officers as of May 27, 2014:

-Name Age Position Bruce C. Cozadd 50 Chairman and Chief Executive Officer Russell J. Cox 50 Executive Vice President and Chief Commercial Officer Suzanne Sawochka Hooper 48 Executive Vice President and General Counsel Fintan Keegan 54 Executive Vice President, Technical Operations Jeffrey K. Tobias, M.D.
-59 Executive Vice President, Research and Development and Chief Medical Officer Karen J. Wilson 50 Senior Vice President, Finance and Principal Accounting Officer Matthew P. Young 44 Senior Vice President and Chief Financial Officer
+Name Age Position Bruce C. Cozadd 50 Chairman and Chief Executive Officer Russell J. Cox 51 Executive Vice President and Chief Operating Officer Suzanne Sawochka Hooper 48 Executive Vice President and General Counsel Fintan Keegan 55 Executive Vice President, Technical Operations Jeffrey K. Tobias, M.D.
+59 Executive Vice President, Research and Development and Chief Medical Officer Karen J. Wilson 51 Senior Vice President, Finance and Principal Accounting Officer Matthew P. Young 45 Senior Vice President and Chief Financial Officer

 Bruce C. Cozadd.
-Biographical information regarding Mr. Cozadd is set forth above under "Our Board of Directors."
+Biographical information regarding Mr. Cozadd is set forth above under "Proposal 1-Election of Directors-Class III Director Nominees for Election for a Three-Year Term Expiring at the 2017 Annual General Meeting."

-Russell J. Cox was appointed our Executive Vice President and Chief Commercial Officer as of March 2012 and served as our Senior Vice President, Sales and Marketing from the Azur Merger until March 2012.
+Russell J. Cox was appointed our Executive Vice President and Chief Operating Officer as of May 2014.
+He served as our Executive Vice President and Chief Commercial Officer from March 2012 until May 2014 and served as our Senior Vice President, Sales and Marketing from the Azur Merger until March 2012.
 Prior to the Azur Merger, he served in a variety of senior management roles since joining Jazz Pharmaceuticals, Inc. in 2010.
 From January 2009 to January 2010, he was Senior Vice President and Chief Commercial Officer of Ipsen Group, a pharmaceutical company, and from 2007 until December 2008, he was Vice President of Marketing at Tercica, Inc. (acquired by Ipsen Group), a biotechnology company.
 From 2003 to 2007, he was with Scios Inc. (acquired by Johnson and Johnson later in 2003), where he also held the role of Vice President, Marketing.
 Prior to 2003, Mr. Cox was with Genentech, Inc. for 12 years, where he was a Product Team Leader responsible for the Growth Hormone franchise and led numerous product launches as a Group Product Manager.
 Mr. Cox received a B.S. in Biomedical Science from Texas A&M University.